ikashnitsky/covid19-nuts3/README.md

 The repository "R" conrtains three scripts, which are named according to the tasks that they perform.

-The final figure is polished a bit using Inkscape, the .svg file is available in the "Inkscape" directory.
+The final figure is polished a bit using Inkscape, the .svg file is available in the "inkscape" directory.

 [osf]: https://doi.org/10.31219/osf.io/abx7s
 [f1png]: inkscape/unequal-ageing-map-touch.png